chaffybird56/morpho-plate/README.md

 show(frame)
 ```

-**Selecting the best crop.** In practice, the OCR score is evaluated on one or more of the processed variants and the best is taken.
-Heuristics: prefer the post‑dilation or inverted image; fall back to the raw crop if confidence is low.
+> Selection policy: OCR is evaluated on the post‑dilation or inverted image; if confidence is low, the raw crop is tried as fallback.

 ---

-## 📐 Practical tuning notes
+## 🧰 Practical guidance & tuning

-* **Thresholding:** Otsu works well under consistent lighting; add adaptive thresholding (mean/gaussian) for nighttime glare.
+* **Thresholding:** Otsu works well for daytime clips.
+Under harsh glare or night scenes, adaptive thresholding (mean/gaussian) can replace or complement Otsu.
-* **Structuring element:** start with a 2×2 or 3×3 rectangle; too large will merge characters.
+* **Structuring element:** Start with 2×2 or 3×3.
+Over‑dilation can merge neighboring characters (false merges); under‑dilation leaves gaps.
-* **Text banner:** compute text size via `cv2.getTextSize` and draw a white rectangle behind for legibility.
+* **Text banner legibility:** Measure text size via `cv2.getTextSize` and draw a white rectangle behind the text to ensure readability across backgrounds.
-* **Throughput:** thumbnail sizes (≈80×60) keep the explainer strip cheap while maintaining readability.
+* **Throughput:** Keep thumbnail sizes small (≈80×60) to retain real‑time FPS while still providing explainability.
-* **Blacklists:** store plate strings in an uppercase set; normalize OCR output by stripping spaces and hyphens.
+* **Watchlist:** Normalize OCR output by uppercasing and stripping spaces/hyphens before lookup.

 ---

-## 🚧 Limitations & next steps

-* Sensitive to **motion blur** and **plate glare**; add deblurring or exposure‑robust thresholding.
-* Country‑specific fonts/layouts vary; extend with region‑aware OCR or a small language model for post‑correction.
-* For multi‑camera setups, add simple tracking (IoU‑based) to stabilize labels across frames.
+## ✅ What to expect (typical results)

+* On clear, forward‑facing shots: high read rates with confidences $>0.9$; stable overlays (Fig B).
+* On low‑contrast plates: the morphology stage typically raises OCR confidence by connecting broken strokes (Fig A).
+* On a watchlist hit: the ROI turns red and the label remains; false alarms are rare when confidence is high (Fig C).

+**Limitations.** Motion blur and severe glare degrade detection and OCR; plate formats vary by region; stacked characters or non‑Latin scripts require specialized OCR.
+Adding basic object tracking (IoU‑based) stabilizes labels across frames.

 ---

-## Repository structure (brief)
+## 🗂️ Repository (brief)

-* `main.py` — video loop, detection, overlays, thumbnails, watchlist logic.
+* `main.py` — video loop, detector inference, overlays, thumbnails, watchlist logic.
-* `morphological_pipeline.py` — the classical enhancement chain.
+* `morphological_pipeline.py` — the classical enhancement chain described above.
-* `data/` — sample video(s), if any.
+* `data/` — sample clip(s) if provided.

+**Ethics & privacy.** ALPR must be used in accordance with local law and organizational policy.
+Consider blurring faces/vehicles outside the ROI in demo footage.

 ---

-### Swap in your media links

-Replace the placeholders below with GitHub user‑attachments (or repo‑local) links:

-*

-*

-*

-All images above are rendered with `width="500"` to keep a clean, consistent look on GitHub pages.
+## License

+MIT — see `LICENSE`.